Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 Hepatocellular, chronic active and cholestatic hepatitis associated with fenofibrate therapy have been reported after exposures of weeks to several years.
 In extremely rare cases, cirrhosis has been reported in association with chronic active hepatitis.

 Elevations in serum creatinine have been reported in patients on fenofibrate.
 These elevations tend to return to baseline following discontinuation of fenofibrate.
 The clinical significance of these observations is unknown.
-Monitor renal function in patients with renal impairment taking Triglide.
-Renal monitoring should also be considered for patients taking Triglide at risk for renal insufficiency such as the elderly and patients with diabetes.
+Consider monitoring renal function in patients taking Triglide who are at risk for renal impairment, such as the elderly and patients with diabetes.
+Triglide should be avoided in patients with mild or moderate renal impairment.
+Triglide is contraindicated in patients with severe renal impairment, including those with end-stage renal disease (ESRD) and those receiving dialysis [see Contraindications (4), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].

 Fenofibrate, like clofibrate and gemfibrozil, may increase cholesterol excretion into the bile, leading to cholelithiasis.
 If cholelithiasis is suspected, gallbladder studies are indicated.
 Triglide therapy should be discontinued if gallstones are found.